 In the days and weeks after Matthew swept through, the fort’s cleanup crews rallied to swiftly but carefully tend to its flood damage.
 The big question posed was a unanimous “now what?”
 Those who answered that challenge—some of the superheroes in this saga—were members of the Eastern Incident Management Team.
 Deployed by the National Park Service, they arrived on the scene less than 24 hours after the storm’s impact, ready to take on Matthew’s aftermath.
 Their first task?
 Sending in four assessment teams of six individuals to all affected areas on fort grounds.

-“Literally just a week before, we had relocated all of those collections to Fort Frederica on St. Simons to a higher facility that’s more controlled.
+“Literally just a week before, we had relocated some collections to a higher facility at Fort Frederica on St. Simons.
 There’s still some cannon balls up on higher shelves but those weren’t really affected by the water,” Melissa Memory, the superintendent at Fort Pulaski, explained.
 “We’re really lucky.”

 “We’ll actually be able to see some spots where the storm surge from Matthew, there was a good four, above four feet to go,” Cadoff said.
 “But we certainly got lucky out here.”